 Advisors should be able to tell you whether they or their firm have faced any past regulatory, criminal or disciplinary actions.
 It’s important to know whether an advisor or their firm has previously violated rules or misled consumers.
 A number of similar complaints filed against an advisor or firm’s track record may raise a red flag.

-You can also find information on a firm’s disclosures in its Form ADV (SEC-filed paperwork).
+You can also find information on a firm’s disclosures in its Form ADV.
 You can find this paperwork online through the SEC’s Investment Advisor Search tool, or you can request the paperwork from an SEC branch.
-Details about a firm’s disclosures are listed under Item 11 of Part A. More in-depth descriptions of the disciplinary events are provided in Part B, Item 9.
+Details about a firm’s disclosures are listed under Item 11 of Part A. You can also visit the specific advisor’s profile on FINRA BrokerCheck for more information on their past.

 Before choosing a financial advisor, it’s important to consider whether you simply want investment management or if you want more comprehensive financial planning and wealth management services.
 Financial advisors often offer a wide range of services in addition to portfolio management, such as: